weicaivi/cpp_notes/lecture5.md

 #include <type_traits>

-// Constrained GCD function - only works with integral types template<typename T, typename = std::enable_if_t<std::is_integral_v<T>>>
+// Constrained GCD function - only works with integral types
-constexpr T gcd(T a, T b) {
+// the specifier constexpr makes the function eligible for compile-time eval, but doesn't force it template<typename T, typename = std::enable_if_t<std::is_integral_v<T>>> constexpr T gcd(T a, T b) {
     return b == 0 ? a : gcd(b, a % b);